 The Company has been carrying out Corporate Social Responsibility (CSR) activities.These activities are carried out in terms of Section 135 read with Schedule VII of theCompanies Act 2013 and the Companies (Corporate Social Responsibility Policy) Rules2014.

-Annual Report on CSR activities that includes details about the CSR policy of theCompany and CSR initiatives taken during the year is annexed herewith as Annexure VI.
+Annual Report on CSR activities is annexed herewith as Annexure V.

 To the best of knowledge and belief your Directors make the following statement interms of Section 134(3)(c) of the Companies Act 2013:

-(i) that in the preparation of the Annual Accounts for the year ended March 31 2016the applicable accounting standards have been followed along with proper explanationrelating to material departures if any;
+(i) that in the preparation of the Annual Accounts for the year ended March 31 2017the applicable accounting standards have been followed along with proper explanationrelating to material departures if any;

 (iii) that the Directors have taken proper and sufficient care for the maintenance ofadequate accounting records in accordance with the provisions of the Companies Act 2013for safeguarding the assets of the Company and for preventing and detecting fraud andother irregularities;